 Does not support animated JXL images

-Requires JavaScript to be enabled for JXL images to display
+Requires JavaScript to be enabled for displaying JXL images

-Converts JXL images to PNG, potentially losing benefits of JXL
+Converts JXL images to PNG, losing some advantages of the original format

 Most mentioned